 What Does All This Mean?

-Overall, quiet-to-average cycles, such as Cycle 24, normally mean a cooling pattern over the next few decades.
+Overall, quiet-to-average cycles, such as Cycle 24, normally mean a cooling pattern.
 In other words, temperatures become colder than they would have been otherwise.
 Sunspots are similar to a bathtub of lukewarm water; if you trickle in cold or hot water, it may take a while to notice the difference.

 If this cooling phase on Earth, however, is offset by any warming caused by increasing greenhouse gases, they also raise the question of whether an eventual warming cycle could lead to more rapid warming on Earth than expected.